CDMX: Art and Design (Re)Construct a City | SU25 Faculty-Led

 The story of Mexico City is often told as a series of cataclysms and ruptures - Conquest, Revolutions, earthquakes, and modern development.
 But it is also a city of layers where time intermingles.
 Through this program, students will explore how art and everyday life offer windows for looking across time.
 How can the experience of moving through a city help one understand what changes over time as well as what persists?
 How can speaking with local artists and artisans show the city as a lived practice and site of intervention?
 And how can the ongoing life of the city be recruited in new visions of the future?

-Selected students will spend the Summer 2025 term at Art Center preparing for their visit through a course oriented towards the historical context of the sites we will visit.
-Following the summer term preparation, students will travel to Mexico City the Summer 2025 break, experiencing its art and culture firsthand.
-We will visit many galleries, museums, and important historical sites as well as have opportunities to meet with artists.
-Students will keep a notebook with their research, findings, drawings, photographs, with the expectation that they can demonstrate how this new knowledge will impact their art-making.
-Students will also have some built in free time to explore the city on their own.
+Selected students will spend the Summer 2025 term at ArtCenter preparing for their visit through a course oriented towards the historical context of the sites we will visit.
+Following the summer term preparation, students will travel to Mexico City during the Summer 2025 break, experiencing its art, design, and culture firsthand.
+We will visit museums, galleries, and important cultural sites.
+Students will keep a notebook with their research, findings, drawings, photographs, with the expectation that they can demonstrate how this new knowledge will impact their creative practice.
+These impressions will inform work produced in artist-led workshops during the visit to Mexico City.
+Students will also have some built in free time to explore the city with their peers.

 SUMMER 2025 COURSE DESCRIPTION